Cambridge District Scout Archive

 War Service Scouts by Group from the Census returns

-1942 Cancelled Cambridge Rally for Chief Scout ‘War Scouts should wear their armlets.’
+1942 Cambridge Rally for Chief Scout (in the event cancelled) ‘War Scouts should wear their armlets.’

 1942 Plans for co-operation with Home Guard were noted in District Minutes and in June 3 War Service Scout camped with the HG.